arc53/DocsGPT/docs/pages/Developing/API-docs.md

 Responses:
 There are two types of responses:
-1. while task it still running, where "current" will show progress from 0 to 100
+1. While the task is still running, the 'current' value will show progress from 0 to 100.
 ```json
 {
   "result": {